Deep Generative Multimedia Children's Literature: Discussion

 \subsection{Ethical Implications}

-We did not intend to create a children's video generator that produced disturbing content, the unsettling videos shown above were an unintended consequence of blindly building a fully automated system.
-While I could have crafted a version of this work with no mention as to these unfortunate videos, I believe it is my responsibility to disclose its accidental production.
+I did not intend to create a children's video generator that produced disturbing content; the unsettling videos were an unintended consequence of blindly building a fully automated system.
+While I could have crafted a version of this work with no mention to these unfortunate videos, I believe it is my responsibility to disclose its accidental production.

-We understand that some may find such a demonstration to be unacceptable, that belief (in my opinion) is similar to security through obscurity.
+I understand that some may find such a demonstration to be unacceptable, that belief (in my opinion) is similar to security through obscurity.
 It is better to plainly show how even those with no ill intentions can accidentally generate this type of content.
-Our hope is that by including these examples, the creative machine learning community will be more aware of the unintentional side effects of publicly releasing their models.
-Furthermore, I hope to bring this content to light for parents, as the responsibility for children's video content consumption should fall on \textit{informed} parents who are aware of the dangers in user generated video content.
+My hope is that by including these examples, the creative machine learning community will be more aware of the unintentional side effects of publicly releasing their models.
+Furthermore, I hope to bring this content to light for parents, as the responsibility for children's video content consumption should fall on \textit{informed} parents who are aware of the dangers in user generated content.